+1. Verification of withdrawal of missiles.

+2. Removal of Soviet troops from Cuba.

+Release of all Americans in Cuban prisons plus Mr. Robert Geddes, British subject married to a U. S. citizen.

+4. Cuban subversive activities in the Western Hemisphere.

+5. Future activities of Mr. Donovan.

+-Progeto mit

-- 1. Verification of withdrawal of missiles. - 2.
-Removal of Soviet troops from Cuba. - Release of all Americans in Cuban prisons plus Mr. Robert Geddes, British subject married to a/ U. S. citizen. - Cuban subversive activities in the Western Hemisphere. - Propho mit - Future activities of Mr. Donovan. - Policy on low-level aerial surveillance as a political weapon against the Castro regime. - Policy re such Cuban groups as Alpha 66, Cuban Revolutionary Council and exile groups. - 8.
-Preparation of a Psychological Annex to the basic X paper on U. S. Policy Toward Cuba. - 9.
-Policy on extent of attributability acceptable in intensified intelligence collection; Policy on illegal infiltration and exfiltration. - Policy on resumption of KLM, Mexicana and Iberia flights to Cuba.
+- 6. Policy on low-level aerial surveillance as a political weapon against the Castro regime. - 7.
+Policy re such Cuban groups as Alpha 66, Cuban Revolutionary Council and exile groups. - 8.
+Preparation of a Psychological Annex to the basic paper on U. S. Policy Toward Cuba. - 9.
+Policy on extent of attributability acceptable in intensified intelligence collection; Policy on illegal infiltration and exfiltration.

-CENTRAL INTELLIGENCENSAGENGY
+10. Policy on resumption of KLM, Mexicana and Iberia flights to Cuba.

-This material contains information affecting the National Defense of the United States within the meaning of the Espionage Laws, Title 18, U.S.C.
-Becs.
+MANATHON CERCONSEL IN THIS COCUMENT CONSISTS OF THE CENTRAL INTELLIGENCE ^N GENCIOF Copies, Stries R contains information affecting the National Defense of the United States within the meaning of the Espionage Laws, Title 1.
 793 and 794, the transmission or revelation of which in any manner to an unauthorized person is prohibited by law.

-• ひード・ •

-VO.
-FOREIGN DISS EM/NO DISSEM ABROAD, CONTROLLED DISSEM /BACKGROUND USE ONLY

-~~ IINTRY Cuba , ,

-(() I FLOT I KA Cubu • 21.0 APT NA 1 1

-Analysis of the Cuban SUBJECT DATE DISTR.
-17 January 1963

-Situation by

-NO. PAGES

-RD-W-2088 REFERENCES RD-W-2107

-6 December 1962 DATE OF INFO.
-PLACE & (21 December 1962) DATE ACQ.

-FIELD REPORT NO

-THIS IS UNEVALUATED INFORMATION.
+NO FOREIGN S-E-C-R-E-T N DISSEM/NO DISSEM ABROAD/CONTROLLED DISSEM/BACKGROUND USE ONLY COUNTRY Cuba SUBJECT Analysis of the Cuban DATE DISTR.
+17 January 1963 Situation by NO. PAGES 4 DATE OF $\begin{array}{c} \text{REFERENCES} & \text{RD-W-2088} \\ \text{RD-W-2107} & \text{CM} \end{array}$ INFO.
+PLACE & Malilian.
+DATE ACQ.
+(21 December 1962) FIELD REPORT NO. S UNEVALUATED INFORMATION.
 SOURCE GRADINGS ARE DEFINITIVE.
 APPRAISAL OF CONTENT IS TENTATIVE.

-SOURCE:

-Appraisal of Content: that the document is

-The following is a translation of a report dated 6 December 1962 sent by

-In my dispatch of 9 November I reported on some of the considerations regarding the consequences which the recent crisis could have on the international position of Cuba.
+SOURCE: Appraisal of Content: 2, that the document is genuine.
+The following is a translation of a report dated 6 December 1962 sent by In my dispatch of 9 November I reported on some of the considerations regarding the consequences which the recent crisis could have on the international position of Cuba.
 I will now add some comments on the conjecture which has been reported by some members of our representations.
 1) The possibility that there will soon be a loosening of the political and economic ties with the USSR appears to me to be nil at this time.
-The fact that the talks with Mikoyan were long and difficult and that Castro expressed in private his opinion on Khrushchev (wishing that Stalin were still alive) does not mean that he can and will renounce that soviet assistance which is vital to him.
-This assistance This assistance cannot be replaced by the Chinese.
+The fact that the talks with Mikoyan were long and difficult and that Castro expressed in private his opinion on Khrushchev (wishing that Stalin were still alive) does not mean that he can and will renounce that Soviet assistance which is vital to him.
+This assistance cannot be replaced by the Chinese.
 Certainly the Chinese Ambassador to Habana will have done everything possible to convince Castro to resist (and in fact the latter held firm on the question of inspection).
 Certainly the activity of the Chinese representation here is intense.
 But the Peiping Government cannot replace the USSR in economic assistance.
-It does not seem probable to me that /China7 can furnish more than it has furnished to date, which consists of second quality foodstuffs, rather shoddy

-S-E-C-R-E-T NO FOREIGN DISSEM/NO DISSEM ABROAD/CONTROLLED DISSEM/BACKGROUND USE ONLY GROUP 1

-• · de-ingrading and declassification STATE X ARMY X NAVY X AIR X NSA .
-X OCR X DIA X FBI 2 REPCIN CLANT CI NCARIB # (I&NS X (Note: Washington distribution Indicated by "X", field distribution by "#").
+It does not seem probable to me that $/\overline{China}$ can furnish more than it has furnished to date, which consists of second quality foodstuffs, rather shoddy NO FOREIGN S-E-C-R-E-T N DISSEM/NO DISSEM ABROAD/CONTROLLED DISSEM/BACKGROUND USE ONLY REPCINCLA ARMY X NAVY X AIR X NSA X OCR X DIA X FBI ANT CINCARIB # I&NS X I&NS X a distribution indicated by "X", Field distribution by "#".).
+I I I TUNIFORMATHONS PEPCIET UNNEGENALATERON PERCENT anna an wool and silk material, and many trifles of which the stores in Habana are full.
+As for machinery and spare parts, /China7 is not in a position to compete with that merchandise supplied by the USSR, Czechoslovakia, Hungary, and Poland.

-NW 50955 DocId: 32276061 Page 121

--2 - CSDB-3/652,924
+CSDB-3/652,924